MatteoManni99/MatteoManni99/README.md

 ### Hi there 👋
-I'm Matteo, a passionate student of artificial intelligence and data engineering.
+I'm Matteo, a passionate student of Artificial Intelligence and Data Engineering.
 Currently, I'm in my second year of the Master's program in "Artificial Intelligence and Data Engineer" at the University of Pisa.
 My enthusiast for deep learning, in particular computer vision has driven me to explore the world of Artificil Intelligence.

 - 🌱 I'm currently studying Deep NN architectures and genetic Algorithm
 - 🔧 I’m currently working on a Search Engine in Java for a university project and a side project started in order to learn C#